 Configuring user numbers Use the following parameters in the configuration file rttpd.conf to configure the numbers of users allowed. max-user-limit Number of users allowed on the Liberator.
-This enables you to set a maximum at a level less than the licence allows if desired.
+This enables you to set a maximum at a level less than the license allows if desired.
 The default setting of 0 means there is no limit.
 See page 189 max-user-warn Specifies the number of users at which a warning about the number of users approaching the maximum (set by max-user- limit) will be logged to the event log (see page 189).
 A warning will only be logged again if the number of users drops below the max-user-ok level.
-See page 189 max-user-ok Specifies the number of users at which a message confirming that the user level is acceptable will be logged to the event log.
+See page 188 max-user-ok Specifies the number of users at which a message confirming that the user level is acceptable will be logged to the event log.
 The default setting of 0 corresponds to 90% of max-user-warn.
-See page 189 A message will only be logged if a warning about the number of users has previously been logged.
-Waiting times for authentication auth-login-timeout Timeout period in seconds when logging in and auth_new_user returns AUTH_DELAYED, which means that there is no blocking while a database is accessed or any other other blocking call is made. (auth_new_user is a function in the Liberator Auth Module SDK which authenticates a user).
-See page 190 auth-map-timeout Timeout period in seconds when requesting a mapped object and auth_map_object returns AUTH_DELAYED (auth_map_object is a function in the Liberator Auth Module SDK used to deliver renamed objects to users without them seeing the new name).
+See page 188 A message will only be logged if a warning about the number of users has previously been logged.
+Waiting times for authentication Use the following parameters in the configuration file rttpd.conf to configure how Liberator should wait for a authenticated message from an Auth Module when there delay. auth-login-timeout Timeout period in seconds when logging in and auth_new_user returns AUTH_DELAYED, which means that there is no blocking while a database is accessed or any other other blocking call is made. (auth_new_user is a function in the Liberator Auth Module SDK which authenticates a user).
+See page 189 auth-map-timeout Timeout period in seconds when requesting a mapped object and auth_map_object returns AUTH_DELAYED (auth_map_object is a function in the Liberator Auth Module SDK used to deliver renamed objects to users without them seeing the new name).
 See page 190 session-timeout Sets the time in seconds for which the Liberator will maintain a session if a user has connected but not managed to log in.
 See page 193 Reconnecting By default, Liberator uses the Auth Module to check a user's authentication when they attempt to reconnect, but this functionality can be disabled.
 Use the following parameters in the configuration file rttpd.conf to configure how to authenticate users who are reconnecting to Liberator after a connection failure. noauth-reconnect Set to TRUE for Liberator to compare the user's username and password with those used on the previous session and not request authentication from the Auth module.
-See page 192 session-reconnect-ti meoutSets the time the Liberator will maintain a session for after a disconnection, to enable the user to reconnect without a new authentication request being sent to the Auth module.
+See page 192 session-reconnect-tir Sets the time the Liberator will maintain a session for after a disconnection, to enable the user to reconnect without a new authentication request being sent to the Auth module.
 See page 193